karthikv1392/cs3301_osn/mini-projects/mini-project2.md

 HTTP, HTTPS, and DNS.
 For others, you can label them "Unknown".

 **Display Payload:** Show the length of the payload.
-And, you must display the first 64 bytes of the payload in a combined hex and ASCII format (a "hex dump").
+And, you must display the first 64 bytes of the payload in a combined hex and ASCII format (a "hex dump" - this format is mandatory).

 **Example Outputs:**
 ```